 - Selecting a source of data.

 You can’t copy what you read about another company because KPIs are for communicating where the entire company is likely to head.
-They need to motivate people at all levels as well as align activities so everyone is pulling in the same direction.
+They need to motivate people at all levels and align activities so everyone is pulling in the same direction.

 Monthly Recurring Revenue (MRR)